 A maximum loan amount is the total amount of money a lender will approve for a borrower.
 Maximum loan limits can apply to mortgages, personal loans, lines of credit, and credit cards.
 The type, length, and purpose of the loan; the lender’s requirements; your previous financial history; and whether or not the loan is backed by collateral are all factors used to determine your maximum loan amount.
-Let’s dive deeper into how a maximum loan amount is derived, and how it works with different types of loans.

 Definition and Example of a Maximum Loan Amount